 The IAA supports H.R.
 4061, the “Financial Stability Oversight Council Improvement Act,” legislation adopted by the House that would provide FSOC with additional ways to address potential risks to the financial system, while also making the systemically important financial institution (SIFI) process more accountable and transparent.
 Importantly, the bill would ensure that nonbank SIFI designations are reserved for the limited cases in which identified risks to financial stability cannot be addressed more effectively by an entity’s primary regulator or action by the entity itself.

 We also support H.R.
-4566, the “Alleviating Stress Test Burdens to Help Investors Act,” legislation also passed by the House and included in the JOBS Act 3.0 package, that would eliminate the Dodd-Frank Act mandate that the SEC require stress testing by nonbank financial institutions, including advisory firms with more than $10 billion AUM.
+4566, the “Alleviating Stress Test Burdens to Help Investors Act,” legislation passed by the House and included in the JOBS Act 3.0 package, that would eliminate the Dodd-Frank Act mandate that the SEC require stress testing by nonbank financial institutions, including advisory firms with more than $10 billion AUM.
 Stress tests for advisers are unwarranted given the agency nature of investment advisory firms and the SEC’s adoption of new rules, including those that require stress testing, designed to promote effective liquidity risk management by mutual funds.
 We support the re-introduction of these bills in the 116th Congress.